2010 Kingston unrest: 30 May

-On 30 May the last group of persons detained during the nearly week-long operation were released.
+On 30 May, the last group of persons detained during the nearly week-long operation were released.
 Over 700 men were detained during the operation, 400 of whom had no address in Tivoli Gardens.
 The police ended up processing these men to determine if they were wanted by the police in other divisions.
 These men were suspected to be members of other criminal networks from across the island who had gone into Tivoli Gardens to lend support to Christopher Coke.
 "They gave false names and they have no address in Tivoli Gardens", reported Commissioner Ellington.
 After processing most of the approximately 700 persons were released, however more than 50 of these men were wanted by the police for various crimes and remained in custody, and a large number of them were listed as persons of interest and remained under police watch.

 Deputy Commissioner of Police (DCP) Charles Scarlett rejected claims that the detainees had been abused and denied basic amenities such as toilets.
-He said that several interest groups, including the Red Cross, had been allowed to visit the detention centres and expressed satisfaction with the measures that were in place to deal with the persons detained.
+He said that several interest groups, including the Red Cross, had been allowed to visit the detention centers and expressed satisfaction with the measures that were in place to deal with the persons detained.

 Meanwhile, an explosives expert, supported by other former members of the JCF and JDF (who had been dismissed for varying reasons) and thugs loyal to Coke, was suspected of masterminding the elaborate defensive systems established around Tivoli Gardens prior the events of 23 May.
 The elaborate defence network included booby traps (such as LPG cylinders laced with explosives) and explosive devices.
 Some which were similar to devices used in Afghanistan by the Taliban and included bits of steel for maiming.
 Other explosive devices found included Molotov cocktails.
 Supplementing these booby traps and explosives was an army of thugs estimated to be over 400 strong and arriving from as far away as Montego Bay, Claredon, St. Catherine and St. Thomas.
 Road blocks consisting of old cars, scrap metal, crates, pallets, sandbags, barrels and discarded household items also formed a part of the defensive systems.
 The more elaborate road blocks consisted of sandbag-camouflaged concrete slabs with peepholes.
 The high-rise buildings in the neighbourhood were also prepared as lookout points and signalling centres, with truck tyres placed there, intended to be lit to create smokescreens against possible helicopter assaults.

-Ultimately all of these defensive systems were overcome during the joint JCF/JDF operation mounted in response to the attacks on police stations on 23 May.
+Ultimately, all of these defensive systems were overcome during the joint JCF/JDF operation mounted in response to the attacks on police stations on 23 May.
 At the end of the violence a total of 14 police station stations had been attacked, including two that had been burnt to the ground.

 Ongoing searches for guns in the West Kingston area unearthed 8 more illegal firearms (five of which were discovered on 29 May and the other three (pistols) discovered on 30 May).
 This brought the total number of illegal weapons retrieved up to 36, along with 9,241 rounds of assorted ammunition for use by SLRs, AK-47s and M16s.